MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Unpublish-MgBetaSiteListContentType.md

 Unpublish a contentType\]\[\] from a content type hub site.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Unpublish-MgSiteListContentType](/powershell/module/Microsoft.Graph.Sites/Unpublish-MgSiteListContentType?view=graph-powershell-1.0)

 ## SYNTAX

 ### Unpublish (Default)